 - beware when filling in forms or when speaking to the salesperson, that you don’t reveal confidential details that a fraudster could use to assume your identity or take control of your finances.
 This may allow a fraudster to steal money from your account or order goods and services in your name

-- usually, you have a seven-day cooling off period.
+- usually, you have a fourteen-day cooling off period.
 So if you decide to cancel the contract, act fast

 - think very carefully about having any work done or goods delivered during the cooling off period.
 You may have to pay, even if you change your mind.